eolatham/smarthome-dashboard-simulation/docs/pseudocode.md

     electricityUsage = 0
     waterUsage = 0

-    booleanStateTrackerMap = empty map for tracking total time True and utility usage for boolean state keys
+    booleanStateTrackerMap = empty map for tracking total time True and utility usage for boolean state

     for each event that occurred since the last calculation: